lucachr/nitrogen/README.md

 nitrogen
 =========

-nitrogen is a simple, self-contained, dependency manager for Go.
+nitrogen is a simple dependency manager for Go.

 It is a bash script made of less than 150 lines of code that you should distribute with your Go package.
 Nitrogen leverages on the git and hg